The official blog of the Lung Institute.

 What Else Can I Do

-If you or a loved one suffers from a chronic disease like interstitial lung disease (ILD), chronic obstructive pulmonary disease (COPD) or pulmonary fibrosis, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Contact us today at (800) 729-3065 to see if you qualify for stem cell therapy, and find out what stem cell therapy could mean for you.
+If you or a loved one suffers from a chronic disease like interstitial lung disease (ILD), chronic obstructive pulmonary disease (COPD) or pulmonary fibrosis, the Lung Institute may be able to help with a variety of adult cellular therapy options.
+Contact us today at (800) 729-3065 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.